xpmatteo/auto-cca/README.md

 The Playout button pits the MCTS AI (bottom) against a greedy player (top).
 You can speed up or slow down the moves with the `delay` value in the textbox.

+See a visualization of the search tree with `make tree`.
+You can tweak the parameters to change the level of detail you want, however be mindful that the more nodes you show, the longer it takes for the image to appear.
+The parameters are:

+  * scenario: the key of the scenario to run
+  * depth: how many levels of the tree to show (don't set it too high or it will take forever to get a picture)
+  * threshold: the minimum number of visits below which we don't show a node
+  * prune *n*: for the first *n* nodes in the tree, we only show the main line, not showing other subtrees
+  * iterations, playouts: configure AI parameters

 # AI TESTS